thephez/docs-core/docs/reference/p2p-network-data-messages.md

 *Added in protocol version 70001 as described by BIP37.*

-The [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) is a reply to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) which requested a <<glossary:block>> using the inventory type `MSG_MERKLEBLOCK`.
+The [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) is a reply to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) which requested a [block](../resources/glossary.md#block) using the inventory type `MSG_MERKLEBLOCK`.
 It is only part of the reply: if any matching transactions are found, they will be sent separately as [`tx` messages](../reference/p2p-network-data-messages.md#tx).
 As of Dash Core 0.17.0 [`islock` messages](../reference/p2p-network-instantsend-messages.md#islock) for matching transactions are sent if present.

 > 🚧
 >
 > Note: `islock` messages are currently dropped once a ChainLock is present so in most cases they will not actually be provided in response to a merkleblock request.
 Future updates may modify this behavior.

-If a filter has been previously set with the [`filterload` message](../reference/p2p-network-control-messages.md#filterload), the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) will contain the <<glossary:TXIDs>> of any transactions in the requested block that matched the filter, as well as any parts of the block's <<glossary:merkle tree>> necessary to connect those transactions to the block header's <<glossary:merkle root>>.
-The message also contains a complete copy of the <<glossary:block header>> to allow the client to hash it and confirm its <<glossary:proof of work>>.
+If a filter has been previously set with the [`filterload` message](../reference/p2p-network-control-messages.md#filterload), the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) will contain the [TXIDs](../resources/glossary.md#transaction-identifiers) of any transactions in the requested block that matched the filter, as well as any parts of the block's [merkle tree](../resources/glossary.md#merkle-tree) necessary to connect those transactions to the block header's [merkle root](../resources/glossary.md#merkle-root).
+The message also contains a complete copy of the [block header](../resources/glossary.md#block-header) to allow the client to hash it and confirm its [proof of work](../resources/glossary.md#proof-of-work).

 | Bytes    | Name               | Data Type        | Description
 |----------|--------------------|------------------|----------------